 Students with Foreign Academic Records

 Students with higher education credits earned outside the U.S. or Canada must have their transcripts authenticated and evaluated by the Office of International Studies, and by an independent agency approved by the Board of Certification of the American Society for Clinical Pathology ASCP.
 One such agency is the International Education Research Foundation (IERF), P.O.
 Box 3665, Culver City, CA 90231 (Phone: 310.258.9451, Email: email@example.com Website: www.ierf.org ).

 The selection committee, consisting of all MLS faculty, evaluates student applications.
 The students are admitted to the program based on GPA, Resume, Interviews, and Recommendation Letters.
-Students are notified of their acceptance in the MLS program by late March or early April.
+Students are notified of their acceptance in the MLS program by June.
 The maximum capacity of the program depends upon availability of clinical sites (usually 16 students).

 In addition to a GPA minimum of 2.5 and C or higher in core courses, students must have the ability to perform the following visual and motor functions that must be used in order to produce reliable laboratory results.

 - Sufficient visual skill to read small print and labels